updated on 17 May 2022

 9. Use university careers services for interview practise and links to local firms.
 Talk to people who have already had interviews.
 Anticipate the questions and prepare yourself for answers.

-10. Use the free LawCareers.Net Handbook to aid your research.
+10. Use the free LawCareers.Net 2022 Handbook to aid your research.
+The Handbook is designed to be your companion and adviser throughout your journey to becoming a solicitor or barrister.
 Ask your university law department or careers service for a copy.

 12. Don't forget to read our advice on researching firms when preparing to apply.